elugens/hello-javascript/docs/general-javascript-questions/error-handling/custom-errors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When potential errors are relevant, we should handle them directly.
-However, it is not a good idea to handle every potential or unknown error.
-A much better approach is to rethrow the catch to at least log the error when wrapping exceptions.
+  <div><strong>Interview Response:</strong> When prospective errors are relevant, we should deal with them immediately.
+It is not a good idea to address every conceivable or unexpected error.
+When encapsulating exceptions, it would be preferable to rethrow the catch to at least record the problem.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />